grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 	* But it feels like it would be better coming later as part of another convo

 #### Not sure where:
+* [ ] Add a scene where the outside landscape is detected on sonar:
+	* huge sunken wrecked vehicles
+	* maybe getting towards the gargbage gyre -- ships that have sunk
+	* like the dream I had
 * [ ] does the prospect have a record player? maybe they get one later.
 Maybe cassandra complains about the lack of one at some point, and that becomes your music reference for her.
 * [X] Add?
 "They were only 100 meters under water, some people could kick a ball that distance"
 * [ ] Add?
 "The way sound travels underwater is complex, sometimes almost magical."